Supreme Court Gets Moving, Issuing As Many Decisions In One Day As It Has In 5 Months

 The court was also unanimous in a case involving a horrific terrorist attack in 1997.
 Three Hamas suicide bombings in a crowded pedestrian mall in Jerusalem resulted in five deaths and nearly 200 injuries.

-U.S citizens wounded in the attack sued Iran, claiming it was responsible for the attack, because it allegedly provided material support and training for Hamas.
-Iran did not appear in court in the U.S., and a $71.5 million default judgment was entered in favor those who brought the suit.
+U.S. citizens wounded in the attack sued Iran, claiming it was responsible because it allegedly provided material support and training for Hamas.
+Iran did not appear in court in the U.S., and a $71.5 million default judgment was entered in favor of those who brought the suit.

 When Iran didn't pay up, the injured citizens went after property owned by Iran in the U.S., namely 30,000 ancient clay tablets and fragments housed at the University of Chicago.